 Using techniques from \cite{dhl} and \cite{katzarkov}, we compare the derived categories on either side of the wall $M_\sigma$.
 We write $M_{\sigma\pm\epsilon}=X\git_{\mathcal{L}_\pm}PGL_{\chi'}$ (cf. Remark \ref{SL vs PGL}) and take Kempf--Ness stratifications of the unstable loci $X^{u}(\mathcal{L}_\pm)$ with strata $S^j_{\pm}$ determined by pairs $(Z^j,\lambda^j_\pm)$, where $\lambda^j_-(t)=\lambda^j_+(t)^{-1}$ are one-parameter subgroups and $Z^j$ is the fixed locus of $\lambda^j=\lambda^j_+$ (see \cite[\S 2.1]{dhl} for details).

-\begin{remark} From the discussion above, it follows that in this case the KN stratification of the unstable locus in $X$ with respect to $\mathcal{L}_\pm$ has only one stratum $S_\pm$, consisting of the vector bundle $W_i^\pm$ over the locus $Z$ of split bundles described above.
-In the notation of \cite[\S2]{dhl}, the stratum $S_{\pm}$ is determined by the pair $(Z,\lambda)$, where $\lambda=\lambda_+=\mathbb{G}_m$ is the stabilizer of $Z$, acting on a split bundle $E'=L'\oplus K'$ by $(t^b,t^{-a})$. \end{remark}
+\begin{remark} From the discussion above, it follows that in this case the KN stratification of the unstable locus in $X$ with respect to $\mathcal{L}_\pm$ has only one stratum $S_\pm$, parametrizing framed extensions as in \cite[(3.2),(3.3)]{thaddeus}.
+In the notation of \cite[\S2]{dhl}, the stratum $S_{\pm}$ is determined by the pair $(Z,\lambda)$, where $\lambda=\lambda_+=\mathbb{G}_m$ is the stabilizer of $Z$, and some power of $\lambda$ acts on a split bundle $E'=L'\oplus K'$ by $(t^b,t^{-a})$. \end{remark}

 \begin{remark} Let $\mathfrak{Z}$ be the stack $[Z/\mathbb{L}]$, where $\mathbb{L}$ is the Levi subgroup, i.e. the centralizer of $\lambda$ in $PGL_{\chi'}$.
 We have a short exact sequence of groups $1\to\mathbb{G}_m\to \mathbb{L}\to PGL_a\times PGL_b\to 1$ with $\mathbb{G}_m=\lambda$ acting on $Z$ trivially and $[Z/PGL_a\times PGL_b]\simeq \Sym^iC$.
 Indeed, the action of $PGL_a\times PGL_b$ on $Z$ is free, and each orbit is determined by a divisor $D\in \Sym^iC$, where $D+D'$ is the zero locus of the section $\phi'\in H^0(L')$.
 Therefore $\mathfrak{Z}\simeq [\Sym^i C/\mathbb{G}_m]$, with the trivial action of $\mathbb{G}_m$. \end{remark}